Casslin/0x_report/report/4_specific_findings.md

 **Resolution**

-The `setCapPerAddress()` function was replaced with `getEthCapPerAddress()` in [pull/108](https://github.com/0xProject/contracts/pull/108/commits/f56e3fdeaf741beadb3a6f655b49e71ba718e1c3#diff-9f72358cf6a5cd5763f962f132d50481R228).
+Fixed: The `setCapPerAddress()` function was replaced with `getEthCapPerAddress()` in [pull/108](https://github.com/0xProject/contracts/pull/108/commits/f56e3fdeaf741beadb3a6f655b49e71ba718e1c3#diff-9f72358cf6a5cd5763f962f132d50481R228).
 The new function increases the cap each day that passes.
 We have reviewed the new code and found no safety issues.
 <br/><br/><br/>

 ### Enforce invariants with `assert` instead of "safeMath"